GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 **Solution:**

-An identity that needs to deploy Dataflow jobs must be on a list that is added to an egress rule that allow the template to be fetched.
+The identity deploying the Dataflow jobs must be added to an egress rule that allows the template to be fetched.

 - For the **confidential perimeter** the identity needs to be added in the input `confidential_data_dataflow_deployer_identities` of the *Secured Warehouse Module*.
 - For the **data ingestion perimeter** the identity needs to be added in the input `data_ingestion_dataflow_deployer_identities` of the *Secured Warehouse Module*.